 Since the establishment of the ISKO system there have been a lot of changes in data collecting and publishing and the requirements to extend the utility function of the database system have increased.
-The new data model ISKO2 project was developed and implemented in 2003 under RDBMS Oracle.
-ISKO2 meets the growing demands on data presentation in various forms incl. internet publication.
+Therefore the new data model ISKO2 project was developed and implemented in 2003 under RDBMS Oracle.
+ISKO2 meets the growing demands on the presentation of measurement results in various forms incl. internet publication.
 The new model enables much larger possibilities of data storage, verification, export and further processing.
 This applies also to metadata, i.e. data about localities and measuring programmes used in these localities.
 ISKO2 provides the strong, constantly developing software support facilitating the activities connected with the measured data and metadata processing and presentation.